StatisKit/StatisKit/doc/developper/public/contribute.rst

 .. note::

-    In the following we assume that This workflow is assuming that you forked the official repository in your personal account and cloned it (see :doc:`fork`).
+    In the following we assume that you forked the official repository in your personal account and cloned it according to previous recommendations (see :doc:`fork`).

 Create a development branch
 ===========================